FREE Shipping on all orders! Shop Now

 How Can I Treat Stress Fractures?

-This is important because if you continue without treatment the condition can worsen.
-You will need to avoid the activity that caused the stress fracture while the injury heals and avoid pressure on the foot.
+This is important because if you continue without treatment, the condition can worsen.
+You will need to avoid the activity that caused the stress fracture and avoid pressure on the foot while the injury heals.
 The doctor may have you wear a boot or another type of device to keep pressure off the area of the fracture.
-Your treatment plan will most likely include rest and at one point some type of orthoses for the foot.
-A shoe with a stiff rocker bottom will help to aid in the healing process.
+Your treatment plan will most likely include rest and, at one point, some type of orthosis for the foot.
+A shoe with a stiff rocker bottom may help aid in the healing process.

 How To Prevent Stress Fractures